hapijs/joi/API.md

       - `template` - optional parameter if `message` is provided, containing a template string, using the same format as usual joi language errors.
       - `context` - optional parameter, to provide context to your error if you are using the `template`.
     - return an `Error` - same as when you directly provide an `Error`, but you can customize the error message based on the errors.
+- `options`:
+  - `self` - Boolean value indicating whether the error handler should be used for all errors or only for errors occurring on this property (`true` value).
+This concept only makes sense for `array` or `object` schemas as other values don't have children.
+Defaults to `false`.

 Note that if you provide an `Error`, it will be returned as-is, unmodified and undecorated with any of the normal joi error properties.
 If validation fails and another error is found before the error